ABOUT THE BAIL FUND:

 THE ‘COST’ OF BAIL

 Being held during the pretrial period has disastrous impacts on a person’s life.
 Incarceration of even a few days can have a serious impact on defendants' families, housing, employment, and health.
 People are fired from jobs, evicted from public housing, dropped from public assistance, and kicked out of shelters.
 Students miss classes and parents lose custody of their children.
 Undocumented and immigrant people are targeted by Immigration & Customs Enforcement for catching a criminal charge, many times exacerbating deportation proceedings.
 Despite this cost, research shows that reliance on cash bail is no better than effective pretrial conditions or phone or mail reminders in ensuring that a defendant returns to court to address his or her case.
+Furthermore, a recent report of racial disparities in pre-trial incarceration by Harvard Kennedy school confirms that cash bail reform has increased the number of people of color represented in jails.
+Applying cash bail furthers racism and classism.

 HOW DOES IT WORK?